Your first http4k app

 Responseobjects are immutable data classes, and can therefore be compared safely in tests.

 Let's package our app into a runnable Application.
-From the IDE or command line, run
+From the IDE run the

 You have successfully: